 Bus / Train

 - Trainline (app)- Europe’s leading independent train ticket retailer.
 Book domestic & cross-border train tickets in 35 European countries.
 No hidden fees.
 It sells tickets through its website, by telephone, and through its mobile app.
-Main offices are in London, Paris and Edinburgh.
+The main offices are in London, Paris, and Edinburgh.

 - Rail Europe – A North American distributor of European train tickets and rail pass, representing over 50 railroads throughout Europe.